Outdoor plants

 laurustinus

 Although it can be used in pots, many people use it for borders and hedges.
 Laurentine is widely known for its great resistance to cold and heat, as well as shade and sun.
-It is versatile plant that stays green all year round, even in the cooler months.
+It is a versatile plant that stays green all year round, even in the cooler months.
+Additionally, its berries provide food for birds, making it a valuable plant for supporting local wildlife.

 Winter Outdoor Plants for Pots - laurustinus